SpecFlowOSS/SpecFlow/docs/Execution/Parallel-Execution.md

 # Parallel Execution

 SpecFlow scenarios are often automated as integration or system level tests.
 The system under test (SUT) might have several external dependencies and a more complex internal architecture.
 The key design question when running the tests in parallel is how the parallel test executions can be isolated from each other.

-**Note**: This page only covers parallel execution with SpecFlow.
-For options when executing tests with SpecFlow+ Runner, refer to the [SpecFlow+ documentation](https://specflow.org/plus/documentation/Execution/)

 ## Test isolation levels